puppetlabs/puppet-docs/source/pe/3.1/console_reports.markdown

 ![The pair of graphs on a node page][reports_graphs]

 The daily run status histogram is broken down with the same colors that indicate run status in the console's sidebar: red for failed runs, orange for pending runs (where a change would have been made, but the resource to be changed was marked as no-op), blue for successful runs where changes were made, and green for successful runs that did nothing.
-You can hover over a block of color for a tooltip showing how many runs of that type occurred:

-![Tooltip showing two changed runs][reports_runcount]

 **Note:** Run status histograms also appear on group pages, class pages, and run status pages.

 The run-time chart graphs how long each of the last 30 Puppet runs took to complete.
 A longer run usually means changes were made, but could also indicate heavy server load or some other circumstance.
-You can hover over a point on the line for a tooltip showing the number of seconds it represents:

-![Tooltip showing how long a run took][reports_point]

 ### Reports